DefaultLayout

 Basic Usage

-Here's a basic example of how to use the DefaultLayout
+Here's a basic example of how to use the DefaultLayout with a title and subtitle.

 import { VideoPlayer, DefaultLayout } from 'react-native-video-toolkit';